HappyAgencies/Laravel-Skills-Assessment/README.md

 ## Tasks Overview

-### Task 1: Setup a Laravel Project
+### Task 1: Setup a Laravel Project for a Bookstore

-Create a new Laravel project and set up the environment.
+Create a new Laravel project and set up the environment for a bookstore application.

 [Detailed Task 1 Instructions](./Task1.md)

-### Task 2: Create a Basic CRUD Application
+### Task 2: Create a Basic CRUD Application for Books

-Develop a simple CRUD (Create, Read, Update, Delete) application to manage a list of items (e.g., blog posts, tasks, etc.).
+Develop a simple CRUD (Create, Read, Update, Delete) application to manage a list of books in the bookstore.

 [Detailed Task 2 Instructions](./Task2.md)

 ### Task 3: Implement User Authentication

-Implement user authentication using Laravel’s built-in authentication system.
+Implement user authentication using Laravel’s built-in authentication system to allow users to manage books.

 [Detailed Task 3 Instructions](./Task3.md)